Hippocampome-Org/hco_dev_docs/docs/oblomem/presyn_cent_stdp.md

 ## Branches

 This feature exists as a feature branch for the Hippocampome branch of CARLsim6, and also a separate feature branch of the main CARLsim6 code base.
 A version was developed for the main CARLsim6 code base because it could be added as a general feature to CARLsim in the future.
+Anyone working on the Hippocampome Oblomem project will want to use the Hippocampome branch version if they want to use this feature.

 Hippocampome version is [here](https://github.com/nmsutton/CARLsim6/tree/feat/ca3net_more_stdp).
 CARLsim6 main branch version is [here](https://github.com/nmsutton/CARLsim6/tree/feat/presyn_cent_stdp).